Jawsen/Jawsen.github.io/index.md

 ## Conclusion

-Drug/narcotic-related crimes in San Francisco tend to cluster in specific neighborhoods and show clear time trends.
-With targeted action, policymakers can address the root causes more effectively.
+The data shows that drug-related crime was most widespread in 2009, especially during the spring and summer months.
+Since 2014, the number of incidents has steadily declined, with only a few cases observed in 2018–2019.
+This indicates a clear downward trend over time.

+Geographically, most incidents occur in specific areas such as Tenderloin, Mission, Southern, and Bayview.
+This suggests that, although the overall crime level has decreased, it remains concentrated in certain neighborhoods.

 ---

-_Created by Jawsen — Data source: San Francisco Open Data Portal_
+_Created by Jawahir, Alec and Aya— Data source: San Francisco Open Data Portal_